The Fifth Stage of Mergers and Acquisitions

 Integration

 The processes in the first 3 stages are well defined.
-The post close execution process is well defined for back office business processes and for some of the initial product and facility integration, but this stage will usually have a life of its own.
+The post close execution process is well defined for back-office business processes and for some of the initial product and facility integration, but this stage will usually have a life of its own.
 We have seen significant variations in approach from company to company as well as a lack of consistency in approach from organization to organization inside of companies.
 This may be partially a result of the belief that every integration is different and that the requirements for cultural integration are unique.
 While it is true that unique circumstances will exist, there is a need for a consistent approach to integration, cultural alignment and business process optimization.

 Typically, stage 4 is completed in the first 100 days when the external integration teams have completed their work.
 Functional processes have been combined, functional organizations have been aligned to the acquirer’s systems and the first phase of human resource integration has been completed.
 Even with this work complete, employees are still faced with uncertainty, have a lack of familiarity with each other’s businesses and are just learning the objectives of the new entity.
 Teams from the combined entities are just learning to work together and there remain many business systems and processes that have yet to be integrated and optimized.
 The focus is now turned to operational objectives, while attempting to deal with post integration issues that still exist.